-Purpose: To verify that the DUT does not require the presence of the TargetPortalGroupTag in the first Login Response it receives.
+Purpose: To verify that the DUT requires the presence of the TargetPortalGroupTag in the first Login Response it receives.

-Reference: 5.3.1, 12.9
+Reference: iSCSI Standard 5.3.1, 12.9, need reference about C bit

 Resource Requirements: A Test Generator tool capable of producing iSCSI PDUs and transporting them over a TCP connection.